 For open floor areas along baseboards and under furniture, the REDFLOUR GLUE TRAP with its protective housing will be the trap of choice.
 These use glue instead of a liquid to catch and hold adult beetles so they’re less messy in active locations.
 This design is made for use in commercial processing plants, grain factories and other sites where there will be a lot of dust and debris.
 They’re much more sturdy and by design can be in a “dirty” environment and still avoid trap contamination.
 The plastic outer-body shell of this design keeps the glue from drying too quickly in dry environments yet it still works well at gathering red flour beetles.

 Either trap will remain active for at least 1 month but you should replace glue and lure sooner if they get filled with beetles or contaminated by water or dust.
 And even after the problem appears to be resolved, keeping a few in place to “monitor” the area is suggested.
 This way if you get another breakout, you’ll have a first line of defense in place as well as a way to locate the central nest site.

-Red Flour Beetles can be a persistent pest once they are established in the home.
+Red Flour Beetles can be a persistent pest once established in the home.
 To break their life cycle, you will need to remove any food which is infested.
-Next, clean and vacuum all cabinets or closets where they have been found.
-Treat with Dforce Aerosol to kill off hatching larva and migrating adults.
-The Dforces will provide several weeks of protection should any new eggs hatch or if any new adults come into the area.
-If you have them throughout the home, treat with the Permethrin to get better coverage.
-Finally, set some of the Pheromone based traps out in cabinets and pantries where activity has been noted.
-Be sure to keep the traps fresh so they are always helping by catching adults before they mate and try to reproduce.
+Next, clean and vacuum all cabinets or closets where they’ve been found.
+Treat with aerosol’s in cabinets and Dfense for the open areas of the home for long term, efficient control.
+Finally, set out traps in cabinets and pantries where activity has been noted.
+Be sure to keep the traps fresh so they’re always helping by catching adults before they mate and try to reproduce.
 This program will help to break the cycle so that it will eventually run it’s course and disappear.